awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.BigQuery.md

 BigQuery to Amazon Redshift conversion settings in AWS SCT include options for the following:
 + To limit the number of comments with action items in the converted code\.

-  For **How detailed should comments be in the converted SQL**, choose the severity of action items\.
+  For **Add comments in the converted code for the action items of selected severity and higher**, choose the severity of action items\.
 AWS SCT adds comments in the converted code for action items of the selected severity and higher\.

   For example, to minimize the number of comments in your converted code, choose **Errors only**\.
 To include comments for all action items in your converted code, choose **All messages**\.
 + To set the maximum number of tables that AWS SCT can apply to your target Amazon Redshift cluster\.

-  For **Maximum number of tables for target Amazon Redshift cluster**, choose the number of tables that AWS SCT can apply to your Amazon Redshift cluster\.
+  For **The maximum number of tables for the target Amazon Redshift cluster**, choose the number of tables that AWS SCT can apply to your Amazon Redshift cluster\.

   Amazon Redshift has quotas that limit the use tables for different cluster node types\.
 If you choose **Auto**, AWS SCT determines the number of tables to apply to your target Amazon Redshift cluster depending on the node type\.
 Optionally, choose the value manually\.
 For more information, see [Quotas and limits in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html) in the *Amazon Redshift Cluster Management Guide*\.